-If Disk Utility fails to erase or format the SD card, things will be more complicated.
+If Disk Utility is unable to format the SD card, things will be more complicated.
 You have to force to erase the SD card with Terminal.
-This method is also suitable for an experienced user who is fond of using Terminal to do work on their Mac.
+This method is also suitable for an experienced user who is fond of using Terminal to do work on their Macs.
 Follow the steps below to format the SD card:

 Step 1: Go to "Applications > Utilities > Terminal".

 Step 2: Enter the following command into Terminal: diskutil list